What Does Test Optional Mean From A Test Prep Perspective?

 What is Test Optional?

-A test-optional admissions policy allows applicants to choose whether or not to include their ACT® or SAT scores as part of their application package.
-This means that admissions officers will make all decisions based on a holistic review of other components of their applications, including essays, transcripts, extracurricular activities, and teacher recommendations.
-Essentially, under this policy, submitting standardized test scores is not a prerequisite for admissions.
+Test optional admissions policies give applicants the choice of whether or not to submit their test scores as part of their application.
+Meaning, admissions officers will make any and all decisions based exclusively on a holistic review of other application components like essays, transcripts, activities list, and teacher recommendations.

 Do schools really mean it when they say they’re “Test Optional?”